Case Study

 Primary research focused on lived experience, not assumptions.

-I conducted qualitative research with adults who experience executive function challenges related to neurodivergence, trauma, chronic illness, depression, or cognitive overload.
-Interviews explored what “being stuck” feels like, what triggers shutdown, what forms of support help or harm, and what participants wished others understood about their internal experience.
+I conducted long-form qualitative interviews with adults who experience executive function challenges related to neurodivergence, trauma, chronic illness, depression, or cognitive overload.
+These interviews explored what “being stuck” feels like, what triggers shutdown, what forms of support help or harm, and what participants wished others understood about their internal experience.

-Semi-structured questions explored lived experience, support strategies, emotional impact, autonomy, and unmet needs.
+Used semi-structured questions to explore lived experience, context, support strategies, emotional impact, and unmet needs.

 What I heard